JeanMarcMbouma/urguide/README.md

 26. A user can choose to toggle his availablity, share his calendar
 27. A user can use a use a barcode / Google / Apple / Microsoft account to authenticate to the app
 28. 2FA is required by default
+29. A user could join a tour
+30. A bid is as per participants